carpescientiam/CAES-optimization/README.rst

     from caes.models import*

-    # create setup and calculate coefficients (default is with recuperation)
+    # create a plant "caes" with the desired configuration and cavern capaicity.
     CAES = DiabaticCAES(V_cas=310000, P_cmp=60, P_exp=321, recuperation=False)

     # obtain coefficents for linear model